ocaml/opam/doc/pages/FAQ.md

 which is by default `~/.opam/<switch>/lib`.
 Note that using `ocamlc`'s option `-I +dir` will make `dir` relative to `lib/ocaml`, and will only work for the libraries that ship with the compiler.
-Also, remember to add the dependency when you package your project !
+Also, remember to add the dependency when you package your project!

 ---

-#### 🐫  How does opam tell which version of a package is newer ?
+#### 🐫  How does opam tell which version of a package is newer?

 We use the basics of the [version ordering](https://www.debian.org/doc/debian-policy/ch-controlfields.html#s-f-Version)